HealthShare Health Connect Cloud Reference Information

 Make sure the user can log in to the Health Connect Cloud Management Portal with their username and permanent password.

-If connect users are unable to reach the Management Portal, create a firewall rule on the Firewall page to open port 443 to allow access.
+If connect users are unable to reach the Management Portal, create a firewall rule on the Firewall page to open port 443 to allow access and make sure they have access to at least one production.

-After creating a user, you need to specify which interoperability productions the user is allowed to access.
+After creating a user, you need to specify which interoperability productions and web applications the user is allowed to access.

-To grant interoperability production access to a user:
+To grant interoperability production and web application access to a user:

 -